Improving Workflow Integration with xPath: Design and Evaluation of a Human-AI Diagnosis System in Pathology: Implementation of xPath's AI Backend

 \section{Implementation of xPath's AI Backend}

-\xp~implements an AI-aided pathology image processing backend to compute the eight WHO criteria of the mitotic count, Ki-67 proliferation index, hypercellularity, necrosis, small cell, prominent nucleoli, sheeting, and brain invasion.
-In this section, we describe the tasks, problem formulations, datasets, and training details for the AI models.
-Finally, we report the performance for each of the AI models from a technical evaluation.
+\xp~implements an AI-aided pathology image processing backend to compute the eight pathological criteria of the mitotic count, Ki-67 proliferation index, hypercellularity, necrosis, small cell, prominent nucleoli, sheeting, and brain invasion.
+In this section, we briefly describe datasets, the AI processing pipeline, and AI training details.
+Finally, we report the performance of each of the AI models from a technical evaluation.